Skip to contents

 merge_items

 Logical.
 If TRUE (the default), there will be no items column in the output.
 Instead, values from an items column or argument will be multiplied with values in the n column.
-This does not affect GRIM- or GRIMMER-testing.
+This is only for presentation and does not affect test results.

 x, sd, n